-Small things can have a big impact: whatever your style, sometimes just exchanging your standard desk accessories for something a little more glam can make you really look forward to getting back to work each morning.
-Items like stapler, pens, mouse mats and sticky tape dispensers can make your desk look fabulous without costing a fortune or taking away too much space.
-Since you’ll probably need those items anyway, you might as well make them good-looking ones.
+Small things can have a big impact; whatever your style, sometimes just swapping your standard desk accessories for something a little more fun can make you look forward to getting back to work each morning.
+Pens, mouse mats and notebooks can make your desk look more cheerful without costing a fortune or taking up too much space.